SNodeC/snode.c/README.md

 ### Deploy SNode.C

-After preparation for the deployment, which needs do be done only once, SNode.C can be deployed in a very similar way.
+After cross compilation, SNode.C can be deployed.

 The **snodec\_\<version\>\_\<architecture\>.ipk** package must be downloaded to and installed by executing